Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

 ### Step 24: Test on Your Alexa Device
 - Use your Alexa device to test the skill:
 - Say: "Alexa, open dashboard viewer."
+- Note: You might want to create a non-admin user to login unless it is just you accessing the dashboard
 - If prompted, sign in to your Home Assistant account. *(Enable "Keep me logged in.")*
 - Test view selection by saying:
  ```